 Skip to content

-Specifically, the original video shows the character finishing speaking, but the dubbing is only halfway through; or the next sentence in the original video has already started, but the dubbing is still saying the previous sentence, etc.
+Specific manifestations include: the original speaker has finished talking, but the dubbing is only halfway through; or the next sentence in the original video has already started, while the dubbing is still delivering the previous line.

 • Chinese: 得国最正莫过于明